 - The Life Cycle of the Butterfly This grant was submitted by first grade teachers Marilou Francisco, Wendy Snyder, Megan Vertucci, Patricia Vercillo and Jennifer Stanton .
-The first grade team will use butterfly kits to supplement their science unit on the life cycle of the butterfly.
-The students will see firsthand the stages of a butterfly’s development.
+The first grade team used butterfly kits to supplement their science unit on the life cycle of the butterfly, and were able to witness firsthand the stages of a butterfly’s development.

 - Gadgets and Gizmos — This grant was submitted by Kindergarten teachers Theresa DeMatties, Peggy Byrne, Ally Files, Stephanie Merritt, Mary Klee, Mary Pat Hoag and Angie McShane.
 The Kindergarten team will supplement their math and science curriculum using the Bricks 4 Kidz physics module.
 The children will create tops that spin and use them to explore friction and symmetry while incorporating problem solving and cooperation strategies

-- It’s the Little Things — This grant was submitted by Principal Beth Kramer on behalf of the entire staff for the entire student body at Walberta Park School.
-This is a musical program that will be presented by musician John Farrell to support the Positivity Project with songs that focus on character building and character strengths.
+- It’s the Little Things —This grant was submitted by Principal Beth Kramer on behalf of the entire staff for the entire student body at Walberta Park School.
+This is a musical program was presented monthly by musician John Farrell to support the Positivity Project with songs that focus on character building and character strengths.